 A TIF district is a geographically-defined area.

 In Kansas, TIF takes two or more steps.
 The first step is that cities or counties establish the boundaries of the TIF district.
 After the TIF district is defined, cities then must approve one or more project plans that authorize the spending of TIF funds in specific ways.
+(The project plan is also called a redevelopment plan.)
 In Kansas, overlapping counties and school districts have an opportunity to veto the formation of the TIF district, but this rarely happens.
 Once the district is formed, cities and counties have no ability to object to TIF project plans.